 Use the output of the previous step in the Element input parameter and set Doubleclick to true.

 Add the Assert not equalTo action as precondition.

 Use the output of the previous step in the Object 1 input parameter of the precondition and Leave Object 2 empty:

 By adding the Assert not equalTo action as precondition the underlying action is only executed if the expense is found in the previous step.
 If step 3 is not executed then the output of step 3 is empty.
 The Assert not equalTo action then asserts empty with empty, which are equal to each other, so the precondition fails and the actual test step is not executed.

-These two steps are enough to only double-click on the expense in case the expense is present on the page.
+These two steps are enough to only double-click the expense in case the expense is present on the page.
 But if the expense is not present on the page ATS does not execute the double-click.
-The next step is to make ATS search the next page in the data grid for the expense and click on it if found.
+The next step is to make ATS search the next page in the data grid for the expense and click it if found.